taranasus/TaraHUDVitureXR/WORKTRACKER.md

 8. You are done

 ## Next Dev Task:
 -

 ## Next Testing Task:
--
+- Display the phone battery level as a health bar in the top-left corner of the glassess UI.
+Remove the current items displayed on the glassess UI and instead make an interface that looks exactly like the one portraid in this image (/Users/justinpopa/Repos/TaraHUDVirtuoXR/Documentation/TopLeftUI.jpg) with the following changes:
+    - Instead of the number "28" that's currently showed in the picture it should show the current time in military format.
+    - The red health bar should show the current phone battery percentage
+    - The blue slim bar should indecate phone signal strength
+    - The two numbers at the end should show the Day and Month.
+315 should be the current day, 405 should be the current month in three-letter format (APR, MAY, NOV, etc)
+    - To understand a sense of scale of what this UI should look like on the screen, here is the example UI showed in the context of a screen https://kagi.com/proxy/01-HUD_res-1920x1080.jpg?c=r3ruTN54uRUfKZ7YQWAyRjrcWRhLwbKbHxR-z9yws1vBMoyguZdt02IJ_DYtUKGHZ-LtcvlFORMi4p4yTKXBIvm_BSb4rpHkbTn7XBjOeAziuDqXFJjVldjTFfXFJPlS

 ## Next human tasks:
 - Design an official HUD layout to then figure out what features to build into the glassess.

 ## Feature Ideas:
-- Display the phone battery level as a health bar in the top-left corner of the glassess UI.
-Use this as inspiration for what the health bar should look like https://kagi.com/proxy/01-HUD_res-1920x1080.jpg?c=r3ruTN54uRUfKZ7YQWAyRjrcWRhLwbKbHxR-z9yws1vBMoyguZdt02IJ_DYtUKGHZ-LtcvlFORMi4p4yTKXBIvm_BSb4rpHkbTn7XBjOeAziuDqXFJjVldjTFfXFJPlS
 - Main UI interface that's always up HUD for regular outside usage
 - Various different UIs for specialized needs with a main home interface (Just like the menu system in a game)
 - Make interface look like Cyberpunk 2077 interface